Featured Reports

 Executive Summary (Excerpt)

 This report details the operational, security, and financial factors driving this transition.
-It concludes that the strong isolation primitives offered by technologies like the AWS Nitro System and Firecracker microVMs have established virtualization as the essential foundation for multi-tenant services.
+It concludes that the strong isolation primitives offered by modern hardware-offloaded virtualization and MicroVM technologies have established the hypervisor as the essential foundation for multi-tenant services.
 We quantify the fleet-wide percentage of container runtime hours allocated to virtualized hosts versus selective bare-metal deployments and provide detailed TCO analysis.

 Key Findings Include: